Most and Least Allergenic Foods For Babies With Allergies

 So, what do you do if you suspect your baby has a food allergy?
 First, you will want to avoid that food.
 Do not introduce the suspicious food or any other highly allergenic foods to your baby’s diet until you speak with your pediatrician.

-There are also specific food allergy tests a pediatric allergist can perform to really pinpoint what foods are causing issues.
-These tests include a skin prick test which is often combined with blood work.
+A pediatric allergist can also perform specific food allergy tests to pinpoint what foods are causing issues.
+These tests include a skin prick test, which is often combined with blood work.

 While baby food allergies are very scary, working with the right medical team and knowing exactly what foods to avoid can help make the transition to introducing solid foods a little less stressful.